zwnkoko/backend_django_cz2006/README.md

 ## Description

-This is a django rest api backend project for frontend web UI and mobile app.
+This project is a Django Rest Framework-based backend system for the Cryptopay web UI and mobile app.
+It provides real-time cryptocurrency price, user authentication, and virtual coin transactions.
-This project repo is intended for the demo/project submission.
+The project repository is intended for demo and project submission purposes.

 ## Features

-- Provide real time Crypto price
+- Real-time cryptocurrency price: The system provides real-time cryptocurrency prices to users.
-- Allow sign up
+- User sign up: Users can sign up to the platform.
-- User Authentication
+- User authentication: The system authenticates users to access the platform.
-- Virtual coin transaction (not real crypto)
+- Virtual coin transactions: Users can transact with virtual coins(Not actual Crypto).

 ## Technologies Used

-- Django rest framework
+- Django Rest Framework: A powerful and flexible toolkit for building Web APIs.
+- Python: An interpreted, high-level, general-purpose programming language.
+- SQLite: A lightweight, file-based database management system.

 ## Installation